W I L D G A R D E N S E R I E S

-These playful and dynamic sculptural forms take inspirations from nature motifs like clouds, trees, petals and seeds.
-The metaphor of wild garden informs not only the physical forms but also the meaning and importance of the ever bountiful changes that occurs in landscape through the dialogue with the weather, birds, insects and soil.
-As well as, through the nurturing of a gardener who sees beyond what is there now and embraces how the garden will evolve/cycle throughout the seasons.
+These playful, dynamic sculptural forms draw inspiration from natural motifs such as clouds, trees, petals, and seeds.
+The metaphor of a wild garden informs not only their physical shapes but also their meaning—reflecting the continual, abundant transformation of the landscape as it converses with weather, birds, insects, and soil.
+The work evokes the patience, trust, and nurturing spirit of a gardener, someone who looks beyond what is present and embraces the natural cycles of the seasons.

 Clouds, Petals, Seeds, Arches and Portals | 2023 |